Date: 23-01-2019 Afternoon

 Special Course Features:

-This course includes a half-day mindfulness silent retreat (Saturday February 24, 2018 8:00 AM to 2:00 PM) focusing on self-compassion skills.
+This course includes a full-day mindfulness silent retreat (Saturday February 23, 2019 9:00 AM to 4:00 PM) focusing on self-compassion skills.

 This is a pilot project so participant feedback is crucial to the further development of this curriculum.
 Participants will be asked to complete an evaluation after each session and participate in a focus group following the completion of the program.